Some difficulties of being a writer

 There are so many books in the world, and so very few readers.

-More than 25 of the many books which are queuing for your attention were written (or co-authored) by me.
+More than 25 of the many books which are queuing for your attention were written by me, (or co-authored, with Renata Taylor-Byrne).

 Recently I thought it would be good to write a book entitled ‘What is your Life Script – and how to change your destiny’.

 It took quite a while for me to realize that this would duplicate a large part of a book which I have already written.
-Here is a brief extract:
+Here is a brief extract from that book:

 Front cover, Who are you“Most people spend the whole of their life living as largely non-conscious victims of a script that they wrote for themselves, with the aid of their parents, when they were less than seven years old, when they hadn’t got enough sense to write a really good script for themselves.”